Markers Review for Artists

 Conclusion:

-The marker pens that did not fade from direct sunlight are POSCA, W&N Pigment Marker, Faber-Castell PITT, W&N Watercolour & Liquitex.
+The markers that did not fade from direct sunlight are POSCA, W&N Pigment Marker, Faber-Castell PITT, W&N Watercolour & Liquitex.

 It is a good practice to hang drawings and paintings away from direct sunlight.
 If they are not displayed, they should be kept in a drawer, cupboard or any storage that protects them from light and moisture.